What's at Stake

 Documents disclosed through a Freedom of Information Act (FOIA) request raise serious questions about the adequacy of the FDA’s review of the AquAdvantage Salmon application.
 Among other things, while the FDA has refused to look at the environmental impacts of these GE fish beyond the Canadian and Panamanian facilities proposed in the application, it appears that U.S. Fish and Wildlife Service has already received requests to import AquAdvantage Salmon eggs into the U.S. for commercial production.

-On the Friday before Christmas in 2012, the FDA released its controversial Environmental Assessment, the last step before possible approval of the AquAdvantage transgenic salmon engineered by AquaBounty Technologies.
-When FDA first announced its intent to approve AquaBounty’s application in the fall of 2010, the public sent more than 400,000 comments in opposition.
-Now that opposition has grown to nearly 1.5 million people.
+On the Friday before Christmas in 2012, the FDA released its controversial environmental assessment, the last step before possible approval of the AquAdvantage transgenic salmon engineered by AquaBounty Technologies.
+When FDA first announced its intent to approve AquaBounty’s application in the fall of 2010, the public sent more than 400,000 comments in opposition; the opposition later grew to nearly 1.5 million people.